 Listen to the post:

-So this week I’ve got a rather controversial listening tip for you as you can tell from the title –”Why I hate the world’s favourite TV series”.
+So I’ve got a rather controversial listening tip for you as you can tell from the title –”Why I hate the world’s favourite TV series”.
 I’m referring of course to Friends which many people regard as, if not the greatest series ever, at least the greatest Sitcom ever.

 I’m not such a big fan.
 It’s a bit like TED talks.
 Everyone says “you must listen to TED talks” as if they were the solution to all your listening problems.
 As if there were something special about them that makes them solve your listening issues.

 It’s the same for Friends.
 There’s no particular magic quality about Friends that means it’s a really good choice for something to watch in English.
 Especially as nowadays, well it’s been like this for a long while, the internet is in English.
 So all you have to do is type in English what you’re interested in such as “podcasts about surfing” or “audio books about cooking peppers” and you’ll get a result that you can listen to in English about what you’re interested in.